March 13, 2023

 A dedicated business account makes it easier to keep track of your company expenses.
 It makes tax season more manageable and allows you to establish a separate credit score for your business.

-As an LLC, your company pays its income taxes as part of the members' individual tax returns.
+As an LLC, your company pays its income taxes as part of the LLC owners' individual tax returns.
 But if you choose a C-corporation tax classification, you'll need to pay income taxes twice - on individual and corporate levels.

 • Annual franchise tax